 What’s more, a coworking space can boost employee morale and positively impact staff performance.
 Staffing firm The Creative Group recently reported that: “A flexible workplace, where employees have greater control over when and where they work, can improve productivity and job satisfaction.”

 Changing the workplace dynamic by providing your employees with more flexibility, a change of surroundings, even an opportunity to meet other like-minded professionals, can also help them strike that much-needed work-life balance.

-Stretch Your Office Space
+Stretch Your shared Office Spaces

 Another advantage of using a coworking space is that it expands your existing office space.
-For many small-business owners, the high price of real estate in urban centers has become cost prohibitive, necessitating the use of more compact offices.
+For many small-business owners, the high price of real estate in urban centers has become cost-prohibitive, necessitating the use of more compact offices.

 With a membership to a shared workspace, whether it’s part of a chain or a smaller independent service, business owners can provide their employees with room to spread out, brainstorm, and host client meetings and events.
 This is particularly important for startups that have limited capital but need to introduce investors to their talent and growing brand.

 The flexibility afforded by shared office spaces is something PODS can offer business owners as well.
-PODS containers can be used to store office supplies when you move to a smaller space.
+PODS storage containers can be used to store office supplies when you move to a smaller space.
 If you decide to make a coworking space your business’s primary home for a while, PODS can house your office equipment until you need it again, as businesses can keep containers them as long as they’d like.